 William & Mary’s Raymond A. Mason School of Business has been ranked the No. 1 online MBA program in Virginia by Online MBA Today.

-This past summer, William & Mary alumni from around the globe tuned into the Raymond A. Mason School of Business Webinar, a special online seminar designed for alumni to engage in lifelong learning through the college.
+This past summer, William & Mary alumni from around the globe tuned into the Raymond A. Mason School of Business Webinar, a special online seminar designed for alumni to engage in lifelong learning through the university.
 At no cost to them, the alumni are able to participate and learn about a relevant business topic.

 William & Mary's Raymond A. Mason School of Business is launching a new William & Mary School of Business Center for Online Learning to grow its portfolio of online graduate business degree programs and to build on its tradition of delivering high-engagement and student-centric experiences.